A comprehensive guide to purchasing welding machines, to help you find the best model for your purposes.

 Another negative aspect is that this type of welding is not suitable for outdoor work as the wind can interrupt operations.

 With NO GAS wire welders it is necessary to use SELF-SHIELDED WIRE instead of solid metal wire.
-The self-shielded wire has a powder which is released during the welding process and creates a gaseous layer that serves to protect the weld from oxidation.
+The self-shielded wire has a powder which is released during the welding process and creates a gaseous layer that serves to protect the weld from oxidation.- ADVANTAGES:

 Less expensive machines than MIG